Startup equity dilution: What it is, when it happens, and how it affects you

-When a startup has a successful exit, the total exit value of the company is divided among everyone with equity.
-For employees with stock options, your potential ownership stake is determined by the amount of stock you own as a percentage of the total company stock.
+When a startup achieves a successful exit, the total exit value is distributed among all equity holders.
+For employees with stock options, your potential ownership stake depends on the number of shares you own as a percentage of the total company stock.

 Dilution can affect the size of your ownership stake — so let’s explore what dilution is and why it matters.